HDFGroup/h5serv/docs/DomainOps/index.rst

 In h5serv, domains are containers for related collection of resources, similar to a file in the traditional HDF5 library.
-In the h5serv implementation of the HDF5 REST API, domains *are* files, but in general the REST API supports alternative implementations (e.g. data that is stored in a database).
+In the h5serv implementation of the HDF5 REST API, domains *are* files, but in general the HDF REST API supports alternative implementations (e.g. data that is stored in a database).
-Most operations of the service are specific to a domain resource that is provided in the *Host* http header or (alternatively) the Host query parameter.
+Most operations of the service act on a domain resource that is provided in the *Host* http header or (alternatively) the Host query parameter.

-If the included DNS server is set up (see :doc:`../Installation/DNSSetup`), the domain name can also be used as the endpoint of the request.

 Mapping of file paths to domain names
 -------------------------------------

 To convert a file path to a domain name:

-# Remove the extension
+#.
+Remove the extension
-# Determine the path relative to the data directory
+#.
+Determine the path relative to the data directory
-# Replace '/' with '.'
+#.
+Replace '/' with '.'
-# Reverse the path
+#.
+Reverse the path
-# Add the domain suffix (using the domain config value)
+#.
+Add the domain suffix (using the domain config value)

 As an example consider a server installation where that data directory is '/data' and an HDF5 is located at ``/data/myfolder/an_hdf_file.h5`` and ``hdfgroup.org`` is the base domain.
 The above sequence of steps would look like the following:

-# /data/myfolder/an_hdf_file
+#. /data/myfolder/an_hdf_file
-# myfolder/an_hdf_file
+#. myfolder/an_hdf_file
-# myfolder.an_hdf_file
+#. myfolder.an_hdf_file
-# an_hdf_file.myfolder
+#. an_hdf_file.myfolder
-# an_hdf_file.myfolder.hdfgroup.org
+#. an_hdf_file.myfolder.hdfgroup.org

 The final expression is what should be used in the Host field for any request that access that file.